November 22

 2000 When Hillary Clinton decided that she wanted to be a senator, she chose New York even though she never lived there.
 She went on to win the election on November 7, 2000, becoming the first First Lady in US history to seek and win a political office.
 She was re-elected to the Senate in 2006.

-2008 With his 1000th win with the Utah Jazz, Jerry Sloan becomes the first coach in NBA history to reach the mark with one team on November 7, 2008.
+2008 With his 1000th win with the Utah Jazz, Jerry Sloan became the first coach in NBA history to reach the mark with one team on November 7, 2008.
 Sloan also holds the record for coaching one team longer than anyone in NBA history.
 His last full season, the 2009–10 season, was his 22nd season as coach of the Jazz.

 Comments